yurifedoseev/postman-grpc-bug/README.md

 make
 ```

-I'm using Postman v11.3.1 to check the issue
+I'm using Postman v11.3.1 (Windows 11) to check the issue
 <img src="assets/postman.png">